Category: Better Help | Author and Publisher: Elly Prior | First published: 12-08-2018 | Modified: 04-9-2018

 The information in this article is the same regardless of where in the world you live, be that the US, the UK, Canada, New Zealand or anywhere else.

-Broadly speaking, you don’t need to worry too much about these titles.
+Broadly speaking, in the UK, you don’t need to worry too much about these titles.
 They all do pretty much the same job, so they all sit under the umbrella of talking therapy.

 There are some places in the world where the labels slightly differentiate the training an individual has received.
 But for the purposes of your search for counselling therapy, all you need to know is that the professional you choose is well trained, accredited and legitimate.